Ethan23p/agent-dashboard/_context/project_contents.md

 class Controller:
     """
-    The Controller contains the application's business logic.
-It responds to user input from the View and orchestrates interactions between the Model and the Agent.
+    Contains the application's business logic, responding to user input from the View and orchestrating interactions between the Model and the Agent.
     """
     def __init__(self, model: "Model", app: "AgentDashboardApp"):
         self.model = model